Some exact and asymptotic results for hypergraph Tur\'an problems in $\ell_2$-norm: An upper bound on for general hypergraphs

 Dividing through by $\binom{n}{k-1}(n-k+1)^2$ and using that $\binom{n}{k} \sim \frac{n^k}{k!}$ for $k$ fixed and $n\rightarrow \infty$, we obtain

 \end{proof}

-Theorem~\ref{thm:genl2upperbd} provides an improved upper bound for $\sigma(\cH)$ over the trivial bound $\sigma(\cH) \le \pi(\cH)$ when $0 < \pi(\cH) < 1$.
-However, for specific hypergraphs $\cH$ this upper bound seems to be rather weak.
+For specific hypergraphs $\cF$, this upper bound seems to be rather weak, because it is a general upper bound on the Kleitman-West problem for all hypergraphs $\cF$ with $|\cF| = (\pi(\cF)+o(1))\binom{n}{k}$.
 Balogh, Clemen and Lidick\'y~\cite{BCL1, BCL2} used flag algebras to determine $\sigma$ asymptotically for a number of $3$-uniform hypergraphs, and upper bounds for other hypergraphs.
 The bounds given by Theorem~\ref{thm:genl2upperbd} are much worse than the bounds obtained by flag algebras computations.
 On the other hand, Theorem~\ref{thm:genl2upperbd} works for any non-$k$-partite $k$-uniform hypergraph.

 Let $\mathbb{F}$ be the Fano plane.
 Balogh, Clemen and Lidick\'y were unable to use flag algebras to improve over the trivial upper bound for $\sigma(\mathbb{F})$.
 Using the fact that $\pi(\mathbb{F}) = \frac34$~\cite{dCF}, Theorem~\ref{thm:genl2upperbd} implies the following upper bound for $\sigma(\mathbb{F})$.